studieresan/apodidae/README.md

 $ pod install
 ```

+This app uses Firebase Cloud Messaging for push notifications.
+Add `GoogleService-Info.plist` in the `Studs` folder.
+See [here](https://support.google.com/firebase/answer/7015592) for more info.

-Then open the project with XCode.
+Then open the project with Xcode.

 The app uses `http://localhost:5040` as the back-end target in development mode, see [overlord](https://github.com/studieresan/overlord) for instructions on how to set it up.